robertdebock/learn-terraform/ADVANCED/5-best-practices.md

 ## Assignment

-Find as many improvements in this [example repository](https://github.com/robertdebock/terraform-demo/).
+- [ ] Find as many improvements in this [example repository](https://github.com/robertdebock/terraform-demo/).

+## Bonus assignment

-Bonus: make pull requests for the improvements.
+- [ ] Make pull requests for the improvements.

 ## Questions